Comeback Kids: Littleton Rallies, Stuns Lakers In PKs To Finish Undefeated Season

 LHS roared back to erase a two-goal deficit and beat defending champion Sunapee 3-2 (4-3) on penalty kicks in the Division IV championship on Sunday.

-Freshman Kaitlyn Ilacqua converted the decisive PK, senior Emily Mainous made the championship-clinching save, and Littleton claimed its second girls soccer crown, and first since 2012.
+Freshman Kaitlyn Ilacqua converted the decisive PK, junior Emily Mainous made the championship-clinching save, and Littleton claimed its second girls soccer crown, and first since 2012.

 “They just work, work, work, work,” said LHS head coach Clinton Brown of his team.